 The District anticipates the design phase to be completed before spring of 2017, with construction to begin following the design phase.
-The new Reservoir is anticipated to be fully operational by fall of 2017.
+The new Reservoir is anticipated to be commissioned by December 2017.

 The District of Houston will be undertaking improvements to the Community Hall's sound system and facilities over the course of the year.
 A new sound system will be purchased to replace the existing one.
 Roofing, lighting and acoustic upgrades will also be made to the facility.

 Jamie Baxter Park is the District's prime outdoor recreation area, complimented by an amphitheatre, ball diamond, bike park, playground, and an open field.
 The Park has the potential to become a superb recreation area for residents once additional investments are made, as identified by the Master Parks Plan.
 In June 2017, the District replaced the bathroom facilities, picnic tables, and garbage barrels at Jamie Baxter Park.
 Further upgrades will be identified in the Parks and Recreation Master Plan.

 In 2015, a consultant was retained to review the electrical system at the Arena to identify any deficiencies and upgrades required in order to operate the ice plant at the Arena and to bring the system up to code.
 In 2017, the contract to carry out the majority of the recommended upgrades was awarded to Sibola Electric, and are scheduled to be completed by the end of August 2017.

 As a result of increased usage of By-Mac Park, the District of Houston has initiated the process to revitalize By-Mac Park as a destination recreation site for residents and visitors alike.
 Council has authorized funding for improvements to By-Mac Park, and has formed the By-Mac Park Revitalization Committee to advise on upgrades to the park and recreation site.
 Improvements will include boat launch upgrades, an expansion of the number of camping spaces available, and adding advertising space.